iredmail/docs/en_US/howto/letsencrypt-ee.md

     mail client application like Outlook, Thunderbird.

     You can get full hostname with command `hostname -f` on Linux, or `hostname` on OpenBSD.
+We use `mail.mydomain.com` for example in this tutorial.

 1. __The web host names you need to access via https.__

     For example, `https://mydomain.com`, `https://support.mydomain.com`, then
-    you need to support both `mydomain.com` and `support.mydomain.com` in ssl cert.
+    you need to support `mydomain.com` and `support.mydomain.com` in the cert.

 1. No need to support mail domain name in SSL cert, __unless__ it's also a web host name.